redhat-iot/jboss-sap-integration/iot-demo/README.md

 - Rename persistance/remote.cfg.example to persistance/remote.cfg and set the correct host and port for fuse

 - Create and populate the remote databaes.
 These commands will create the database, start it as a daemon listening on port 8080, and populate it with the fake customer data.

   - dbinit -dba dba,sqlsql remote.db
   - dbsrv17 -ud -xs http{port=8080} remote.db
   - dbisql -c "uid=dba;pwd=sqlsql" remote.sql

+The global_database_id must be unique for each databaes that is created.
+If you need to create multiple databases, choose a new global_database_id each time.

+  - dbisql -c "uid=dba;pwd=sqlsql" "SET OPTION PUBLIC.global_database_id = XX"

+- Initially, the remote database does not have any data in it.
+To get the initial data you must peform a sync.
+Run:

+  - ./sync.sh

+- From now on, run the sync script any time you want to upload new data

 Supporting Articles
 -------------------